PythonCharmers/jupyter-docker-stacks/server-notebook/README.md

 Run a new container from the image with:

+    # Maybe use "sudo docker run ..." depending on how docker is set up:
-    sudo docker run -p 8999:8888 pythoncharmers/jupyter-docker-stacks
+    docker run -p 8888:8888 pythoncharmers/jupyter-docker-stacks

-This forwards port 8888 in the docker container to port 8999 on the EC2 instance.
+This forwards port 8888 in the docker container to port 8888 on the EC2 instance.

 ## Port forwarding: part 2